 A recently published paper describes how regular consumption of hot chili peppers may decrease overall mortality risk plus decrease risks for cardiovascular events.
-So pour your favorite hot sauce (I have several that I love) on your pancakes and through extra habañero peppers into your favorite meals.
+So pour your favorite hot sauce (I have several that I love) on your pancakes and throw extra habañero peppers into your favorite meals.

 Typical of these types of studies, consumption of chili peppers was determined by a diary in which the participants indicated their consumption of the food.
 The researchers then categorized the groups as none/rare consumption, up to 2 times/week, >2 to ≤4 times/week, and >4 times/week.